bbauska/JS-CellarDoor/README.md

 }
 ```

-### Explanation
+<h3>Explanation</h3>

-- Create a `visited` set to keep track of the visited vertices, a `result` array to store the vertices visited in the order they were traversed, and a `queue` to keep track of the vertices to be visited in a breadth-first order.
+- Create a `visited` set to keep track of the visited vertices, a `result` array to store the
+  vertices visited in the order they were traversed, and a `queue` to keep track of the vertices
+  to be visited in a breadth-first order.
 - Enqueue the `startingVertex` onto the queue and mark it as visited.
-- In a loop, dequeue a vertex from the queue, add it to the result array, and enqueue all its neighbors that have not been visited yet.
+- In a loop, dequeue a vertex from the queue, add it to the result array, and enqueue all its
+  neighbors that have not been visited yet.
 - Continue this process until the queue becomes empty.
 - Return the result array.